coder/coder/docs/workspaces.md

 ## Repairing workspaces

-Use the following command to prompt the user to re-enter template input variables in an existing workspace. e.g., a workspace fails to build when the workspace state is out of sync with updates to the workspace's template.
+Use the following command to re-enter template input variables in an existing workspace.
+This command is useful when a workspace fails to build because its state is out of sync with the template.

 ```console
 coder update <your workspace name> --always-prompt